Aliases for ATP11A Gene

 GeneCards Summary for ATP11A Gene

 ATP11A (ATPase Phospholipid Transporting 11A) is a Protein Coding gene.
 Diseases associated with ATP11A include Pulmonary Fibrosis, Idiopathic and Cholestasis, Benign Recurrent Intrahepatic, 1.
-Among its related pathways are Innate Immune System and Lung fibrosis.
+Among its related pathways are Lung fibrosis and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP11C.

 UniProtKB/Swiss-Prot Summary for ATP11A Gene